Thomas Edison: Early life

-Thomas Edison was born in 1847 in Milan, Ohio, but grew up in Port Huron, Michigan, after the family moved there in 1854.
-He was the seventh and last child of Samuel Ogden Edison Jr. (1804–1896, born in Marshalltown, Nova Scotia) and Nancy Matthews Elliott (1810–1871, born in Chenango County, New York).
-His patrilineal family line was Dutch by way of New Jersey.
+Thomas Edison was born in 1847 in Milan, Ohio, and grew up in Port Huron, Michigan, after the family moved there in 1854.
+He was the seventh and last child of Samuel Ogden Edison Jr. and Nancy Matthews Elliott.
+Samuel Edison Jr. moved to Vienna, Ontario, before fleeing to Ohio after his involvement in the Rebellion of 1837.

-His great-grandfather, loyalist John Edeson, fled New Jersey for Nova Scotia in 1784.
-The family moved to Middlesex County, Upper Canada, around 1811, and his grandfather, Capt.
-Samuel Edison Sr. served with the 1st Middlesex Militia during the War of 1812.
-His father, Samuel Edison Jr. moved to Vienna, Ontario, and fled to Ohio after his involvement in the Rebellion of 1837.

 Edison was taught reading, writing, and arithmetic by his mother, a former school teacher.
-He attended school for only a few months but was a very curious child who learned most things by reading on his own.
-Inspired by A School Compendium of Natural and Experimental Philosophy, a book given to him by his mother, the young Edison tinkered and learned about electricity.
-His parents also owned a book by Thomas Paine, whose work inspired Edison's thinking throughout his life.
+He attended school for only a few months, but was an inquisitive child who learned most things by reading on his own.
+Inspired by a copy of A School Compendium of Natural and Experimental Philosophy given to him by his mother, the young Edison tinkered and learned about electricity.
+His parents also owned a set of books by Thomas Paine, whose work inspired Edison's thinking throughout his life.

 Edison developed hearing problems at the age of 12.
 Historian Paul Israel attributed the cause of his deafness to a bout of scarlet fever during childhood and recurring untreated middle-ear infections.
-He subsequently concocted elaborate fictitious stories about the cause of his deafness.
+The young Alva, as he was known at the time, concocted elaborate fictitious stories about the cause of his deafness.
 He was completely deaf in one ear and barely hearing in the other.
-Edison later listened to a music player or piano by clamping his teeth into the wood to absorb the sound waves into his skull.
-As an adult he believed his hearing loss allowed him to avoid distraction and concentrate more easily on his work.
+(Note: Edison later listened to a music player or piano by clamping his teeth into the wood to absorb the sound waves into his skull.)
+As an adult, he believed his hearing loss allowed him to avoid distraction and concentrate more easily on his work.

 Edison began his career as a news butcher, selling newspapers, candy, and vegetables on trains running from Port Huron to Detroit.
-He turned a $50-a-week profit by age 13, most of which went to buying equipment for electrical and chemical experiments.
+By age 13 he profited about $50 weekly.
+He spent the money on supplies for electrical and chemical experiments.
 He founded the Grand Trunk Herald, which he sold with his other papers.
-The paper only ran twenty-four issues and was unique in its original coverage of local news.
+The paper ran twenty-four issues and was unique in its original coverage of local news.
 Five hundred people subscribed to the paper, and Edison was able to hire at least two assistants.
-Edison was proud of his work on the train,and he hung a frame with the first issue of the Grand Trunk Herald in his home until he died.
+Edison was proud of his work on the train; he displayed a framed copy of the paper's first issue in his home for the rest of his life.